cheins48/Eng4_project_cheins/README.md

 [<img src="/20210124_185844.jpg" width="550" height="550">](20210124_185844.jpg)

 this solution is pretty expensive (about 98 dollars), but wouldnt be nearly as challenging to implament as the pulley will.

+(I doubt this will be the method I choose, but thought it was worthwhile to put down as it was an idea I had at least)

 ### Hurdles